floralinmusic/floralinmusic.github.io/_posts/2024-07-31-StartFromScratch.md

 That's how it started—making music with strangers.
 A safe environment to make mistakes.
 When you learn anything, at the beginning you'll suck.
-Writing terrible lyrics, singing off-key, making dozens of muddy mixes, being driven by an ambition that exceeded my skills.
+Writing terrible lyrics, singing off-key, making dozens of muddy mixes, being driven by ambition that exceeded my skills.
 I did all of that.
 It felt good though, being free to suck and progress.

 On the way I met JJYY, a talented pianist from South Korea.